metio/terraform-provider-k8s/docs/resources/traefik_containo_us_middleware_v1alpha1.md

 Optional:

 - `info` (Attributes) Info selects the specific client certificate details you want to add to the X-Forwarded-Tls-Client-Cert-Info header. (see [below for nested schema](#nestedatt--spec--pass_tls_client_cert--info))
-- `pem` (Boolean) PEM sets the X-Forwarded-Tls-Client-Cert header with the escaped certificate.
+- `pem` (Boolean) PEM sets the X-Forwarded-Tls-Client-Cert header with the certificate.

 <a id="nestedatt--spec--pass_tls_client_cert--info"></a>
 ### Nested Schema for `spec.pass_tls_client_cert.info`